-When I was kid my dad was on a mission.
-He had an ancient and fond memory of a puffed, toasted cheese on toast and set out to reproduce it.
-His version used the tub of spreadable, sharp cheddar, mustard, mayo, salt and pepper and was done in the toaster oven.
-A few years later, when he bought a giant, illegal (for a house) restaurant stove, he'd tuck them under the flames of the salamander until achieving bubbly goodness.
+When I was a kid, my dad was on a mission.
+He had an ancient and fond memory of a puffed, toasted cheese on toast, and he set out to reproduce it.
+His version used a tub of spreadable, sharp cheddar, plus mustard, mayo, salt, and pepper, and it was done in the toaster oven.
+A few years later, when he bought a giant, illegal (for a house) restaurant stove, he'd tuck them under the flames of the salamander until he achieved bubbly goodness.
 I am not sure if he ever reached his goal, but I loved being his test subject.
 He would never add onions, as I have, but it seemed a worthy addition.
 This is now my memory and I can do what I want with it. —savorthis

-- Preheat broiler.
-Butter one side of two large or four small, thick slices of bread and toast under broiler until brown.
-Flip over onto cookie sheet.
+Preheat the broiler.
+Butter one side of two large (or four small) thick slices of bread and toast under the broiler until brown.
+Flip them over onto a cookie sheet.

-- Mix remaining ingredients and spread onto bread.
-Return to oven and cook a couple more minutes until puffed, browned and bubbly.
+Mix the remaining ingredients and spread them onto the bread.
+Return them to the oven and cook for a couple more minutes until puffed, browned, and bubbly.
 Grind fresh pepper on top.

-- I served this with a simple butter lettuce and chive salad with balsamic vinaigrette (aged balsamic, dijon, olive oil, s&p).
+I served this with a simple butter lettuce and chive salad with balsamic vinaigrette (aged balsamic, Dijon, olive oil, salt, and pepper).
 The sweet vinegar and mustard are a great match.